Uthmanbello/budget_app/README.md

 # 📖 BUDGET APP <a name="about-project"></a>

-**[Budget App]** is a project created using Ruby on Rails for users to create bills.
-It can also allow users to create items under these bills with their corresponding amounts.
-It can be used to track the spending of an individual.
+**[Budget App]** is a project to allow effortless bill management, expense tracking, and financial organization.
+Users can create bills, add items with amounts, and gain insights into spending.
+Built with Ruby on Rails.

 ## 🛠 Built With <a name="built-with"></a>